Jo Dee Messina: Early life

 Jo Dee Marie Messina was born on August 25, 1970, in Framingham, Massachusetts, to Vincent and Mary Messina.
 Her father, of Italian descent, and mother, of Irish descent, raised her in Holliston, Massachusetts, alongside sisters, Terese and Marianne, and a brother, Vincent.
 At an early age, Messina's love for music blossomed.
 She drew influence from a variety of country music artists, including Patsy Cline, Reba McEntire, and The Judds.
 By age 16, she was playing local clubs, singing while her brother and sister provided backup on drums and guitar.
 The group continued performing until Jo Dee graduated from high school.

 Realizing that living in the Northeast would limit her chances of achieving country music stardom, Messina moved to Nashville, Tennessee, at age 19.
 She worked various temporary jobs, including computer programming and accounting, while entering talent contests around Nashville.

 One win led to a regular gig on the radio show Live at Libby's, which caught the interest of producer Byron Gallimore, who helped her assemble a demonstration tape.

+All looked up when she was signed with RCA Records, but was subsequently dropped from the label after a management shakeup.

 Gallimore was also working with the young Tim McGraw around the same time, and Messina befriended him.
 Backstage at one of his concerts, McGraw met an executive from his label, Curb Records, and jokingly suggested that they needed a redhead.
 With the help of fellow Curb producer James Stroud, Messina was soon signed to the record label.
 Gallimore and McGraw later became co-producers of Messina's studio albums for Curb.